GiorgioZacharo/AccelSeeker/README.md

     b) AccelCands Identification and Merit and Cost estimation

         The Analysis Passes are being in use.
-We are feeding them the *.ir files that were produced in the previous step.
+We are fproviding as input the *.ir files that were produced in the previous step.

          opt -load ~giorgio/llvm_new/build/lib/BBFreqAnnotation.so -O3 -BBFreqAnnotation -stats -S *.ir > *.bbfreq.ll